-Plan Catagory Number of securities to be issued upon exercise of outstanding options, warrants, and rights Weighted average exercise price of outstanding options, warrants, and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Plan Category (a) (b) (c) Equity compensation plans approved by stockholders (1) 7,333,793 \$ 1.01 4,694,331 Equity compensation plans not approved by stockholders - - -
+Number of securities to be issued upon exercise of outstanding options, warrants, and rights Weighted average exerci price of outstanding options, warrants, and rights plans (excluding securities reflected in column (a) Plan Category (a) (b) (c) Equity compensation plans approved by stockholders (1) 7,333,793 \$ 1.
+01 4,694,331 Equity compensation plans not approved by stockholders - -

 (1) In connection with the RTO, the Company assumed the 2016 stock incentive plan of Indus Holding Company and outstanding option awards thereunder became exercisable for Subordinate Voting Shares.
-Of the Company's 7,333,793 outstanding awards on December 31, 2021, 747,000 were issued under the legacy 2016 stock incentive plan and
+Of the Company's 7,333,793 outstanding awards on December 31, 2021, 747,000 were issued under the legacy 2016 stock incentive plan and the remainder were issued under the Company's 2019 stock incentive plan.
+No further awards will be made pursuant to the 2016 stock incentive plan.